 MATERIAL AND METHODS

-Laboratory experiment on the generation study of fall armyworm was conducted in laboratory at Department of Entomology, C. P. College of Agriculture, SDAU, Sardarkrushinagar during kharif, 2023-24.
+Laboratory experiment on the generation study of fall armyworm was conducted in laboratory at Department of Entomology, C. P. College of Agriculture, SDAU, Sardarkrushinagar in India during kharif, 2023-24.
 Average temperature and relative humidity were recorded daily during the course of study.
 The initial culture of S. frugiperda were established in the laboratory by collecting the larvae from maize fields of S. D. Agricultural University, Sardarkrushinagar.
 These larvae were reared in the laboratory at room temperature.
 Fresh maize leaves were provided daily in each plastic bottle with pin holes on the cap for aeration till it attain the pupation stage.
 Pupae were kept in the jars till the emergence of adults.
 A pair of newly emerged male and female adults from the pupa were transferred into the separate iron cage.
 Maize plants grown in the flask were provided for egg laying in the iron cage.
 The honey solution was provided as food for the adults by dipping a piece of sponge in the solution.
 The sponge was changed daily.
 Every morning the leaves and cage were observed to check the egg laying.
 The eggs were transferred into Petri dishes and were examined for hatching.
 After hatching, thirty larvae were reared individually and fed on fresh maize leaf bits which were changed daily.
 Thus, the laboratory culture was maintained for further investigations.
 These procedures of rearing adults and larvae were repeated during the whole year and annual generations of the fall armyworm were observed.

 Egg